French | Spanish

 Expert consultation and call for submissions

-The consultation will take place from 20 and 21 June 2013 in Geneva.
-Experts from around the world in the fields of human rights, finance and economics are expected to participate.
+The consultation took place from 20 and 21 June 2013 in Geneva.
+Experts from around the world in the fields of human rights, finance and economics participated.
 The consultation is intended to inform the final study of the Independent Expert.

 In addition written submissions may be provided to the Independent Expert on the following topics: